Taylor Swift's Fans Came at Sia With Accusations of Blackface

 The Swifties are out for her after her comments about Scooter Braun.

-In the midst of Taylor Swift's comments about Scooter Braun's acquisition of Big Machine Records and her the rights to her music, Sia offered a few words of support for the entrepreneur and talent manager.
-That rubbed a few of Swift's fans the wrong way and in what looks like an act of retaliation, they posted photos of Sia in what appeared to be blackface.
+In the midst of Taylor Swift's comments about Scooter Braun's acquisition of Big Machine Records and the rights to her music, Sia offered a few words of support for the entrepreneur and talent manager.
+That rubbed a few of Swift's fans the wrong way, and in what looks like an act of retaliation, they posted photos of Sia in what appears to be blackface.
 According to Just Jared, the Australian performer didn't stand for it.
 She clarified with a tweet, saying that she had painted herself into a backdrop on set, a move she used before adopting large wigs to conceal her identity.

 "For the swift fans trying to make out that I would ever do blackface please see this video.
 I was painting myself into the backdrop, it was a pre cursor [sic] to the wig…," Sia tweeted alongside a clip from YouTube.